projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 The board configuration stores hardware-specific information extracted on the target platform.
-It describes the capacity of hardware resources (such as processors and memory), platform power states, available devices and BIOS versions.
+It describes the capacity of hardware resources (such as processors and memory), platform power states, available devices, and BIOS versions.
 This information is used by ACRN configuration tool to check feature availability and allocate resources among VMs, as well as by ACRN hypervisor to initialize and manage the platform at runtime.